 I was hesitant to write this article because I don’t believe in filling people with fear.
 But I thought a better way to go about this is to give you everything you need to replace that fear with confidence.

 There are numerous things you should do before the trip even begins.
-At a minimum
+At a minimum, I would start this at least 2 weeks out.
+Let’s get started.

 Be sure to read our International Travel Planning Guide – Passports, visas, and how to book the cheapest flight.